minetest-mods/towercrane/README.md

 ## Introduction
 * Place the crane base block.
-  The crane arm will later be build in the same direction you are currently looking
+  The crane arm will later be built in the same direction the player is looking.

 * Right-click the crane base block and set the crane dimensions in height and width (between 8 and 32 by default).
-  The crane will be build according to this settings.
+  The crane will be built according to these settings.
-  If there is not enough free space for the crane mast/arm or the potential construction area of the crane intersects a protected area from another player, the crane will not be build.
+  If there is not enough free space for the crane mast/arm or the potential construction area of the crane intersects a protected area from another player, the crane will not be built.

 * Right-click the crane switch block to start the crane (get fly privs).
-The player will be placed in front of the crane.
+The player is placed in front of the crane.

 * To remove the crane, destroy the base block.